Model Zoning Code for Affordable Housing

 Does not create barriers to affordability through arbitrary or overly restrictive standards

-Supports existing property owners, developers, and non-profits seeking to create affordable housing
+Supports existing property owners, developers, and non-profits seeking to create affordable housing that is appropriate given existing infrastructure and services

 Includes standards to promote the development of high-quality units and mitigate the impacts of development